5 Investment Basics We Should Remind Ourselves Of (And The Pitfalls To Avoid)

 4. Put all your eggs in the basket you know everything about

-Some would swear that differently coloured M&M chocolate candies taste different, when actually the only thing that differs is the appearance (unless you are colour blind like this author).
-It is a ridiculous assumption, but the same applies to your preference for your variety of investments.
+Some would swear that differently coloured M&M chocolate candies taste different, when actually the only thing that differs is the appearance.
+The same applies to your preference for your variety of investments.

 Diversification is important, but it is not compulsory at all times.
 During financially turbulent times for the stocks you are holding, you can minimise the risk by spreading your investment to a few asset classes.
 However, if times are good, you can reduce your diversification (given you’re well informed about it) and as a result, increase your returns.